 Camps are usually present from 11:00 a.m. – 1:00 p.m., weekdays.

-Please check the website in advance for pool closures due to swim meets or weather.
+Please check the website for current hours, rates and closures due to swim meets or weather.

 What’s your favorite thing to do at the Antioch Aqua Center?